Skip to content

 Peak Cluster’s onshore pipeline is classified as a Nationally Significant Infrastructure Project (NSIP).
 An NSIP is regarded by the UK Government to be of such high importance that consent to construct and operate it must be granted by the Secretary of State for Energy Security and Net Zero.

-A key requirement of this process is to engage with national and local stakeholders, communities and landowners, and we take this obligation very seriously.
-Feedback we receive throughout each phase of consultation and engagement will enable us to refine our proposals ahead of submitting our application.
+A key requirement throughout the application process is to consult and engage with national and local stakeholders, communities and landowners, and we take this obligation very seriously.
+Feedback we receive throughout each phase of consultation and engagement will enable us to refine our proposals ahead of submitting our application to the Planning Inspectorate.

 What happens next

 Having taken onboard this initial information and stakeholder feedback, we will develop a further iteration of the design for the project with greater detail on our proposed pipeline route, key infrastructure along the route and the capture facilities at each of the cement and lime operator sites.
-You will then have another opportunity to consider and provide feedback on these updated proposals as part of our phase 2 consultation, which we are starting later this year.
+You will then have another opportunity to consider and provide feedback on these updated proposals as part of our phase 2 consultation, which we expect to launch later this year.

 After this, we will set out a summary of the responses that we received in a Consultation Report, detailing how we considered all feedback and how it has shaped and influenced the proposals.
 Responses submitted during this initial round of consultation and our upcoming phase 2 consultation will be addressed by theme within the Consultation Report.
 This report will form part of our DCO application for development consent and will be published on our website following submission of our application to the Planning Inspectorate.